joebenassi/JCAT/README.md

 	  <img src="https://raw.github.com/joebenassi/JCAT/master/JCAT/Git-Resources/JCATLogoHuge.png">
 	</p>
 #Java Command And Telemetry (JCAT)
-JCAT is a Java program created at the NASA Goddard Space Flight Center to aid in CFS App development.
-The CFS (Core Flight System) is a flight software product line used by multiple NASA centers.
-The CFS provides mission-independent, reusable, core flight software services and applications, also known as "Apps".
-The cFE (Core Flight Executive) is a set of Apps for the CFS also developed by NASA.
+JCAT is a Java program created at the NASA Goddard Space Flight Center to aid in App development for the CFS (Core Flight System), a flight software product line used by multiple NASA centers.
+The CFS provides mission-independent, reusable, core flight software services and applications (Apps).
+Five of these Apps are contained in the cFE (Core Flight Executive).

-Versions of the CFS are open-source, and can run on various platforms, including RTEMS virtual machines, embedded ColdFire processors, and, in the future, Raspberry Pi processors.
-A ground system, such as JCAT, was the missing link to allow a community of CFS developers to form and create Apps for their own and each other's use.
+Versions of the CFS are open-source and can run on platforms such as RTEMS virtual machines, embedded ColdFire processors, and, in the future, Raspberry Pi processors.
+Until now, however, there was not a ground system to allow a community of CFS developers to form.
+This is where JCAT comes in.

 ##What is JCAT?
 JCAT is the first open-source ground system for CFS App development.
 It is designed to be a lightweight, rapid-application prototype development program.
 JCAT accomplishes three tasks to aid in CFS App development: command-sending, telemetry-displaying, and event message-displaying.
 To test an App, developers simply need to connect JCAT to the CFS containing their App via Ethernet cable, router, or virtual machine, and load its App Profile into JCAT at run-time.
 JCAT can test any App in the CFS, whether or not it is in the cFE.